Guides / The Complete Moving Plan

 Photo by Richard Stachmann / Unsplash

 Moving day doesn't have to be the hardest day.
-It tends to feel that way because it comes at the end of weeks of logistics, when you're already tired.
-The best thing you can do is set it up so it isn't a solo effort.
+It feels that way because you're already tired from weeks of planning.
+The best thing you can do: don't do it alone.

 Get people involved.

 Ask friends to help.
-Most people are happy to show up if you ask directly.
-Have snacks, have something to drink, put on music.
-Moving goes faster with people around โ€” and a day that could feel exhausting can actually end up being a decent one.
+Most people will show up if you ask directly.
+Have snacks, drinks, and music.
+Moving goes faster with people around โ€” and it can actually be a good day.
 You've earned it.

 • โ†’ Defrost and drain your fridge and washing machine the night before.
 Easy to forget, messy if you do.